nixnull/agoranomic.github.io/index.md

 also seen around **200 players** come and go, with an average of 15-20 at any given time.
 Some players have been playing for more than a decade.
 This long life means Agora has seen over **8000 proposals** and **2600 rules** enacted, amended, and/or repealed.
+Agora considers its history to be valuable, and long-standing members of the community and people who have made significant contributions with lofty titles and praise, and a permanent spot on the Scroll of Agora.

 Agora is purely egalitarian.
-The rules tend to shy away from too much power for more experienced players (known as Gerontocracy).
-We reward players of long service and great achivement through official recognition, not special privileges.
+The rules shy away from too much power for experienced players (known as Gerontocracy).
 All players are able to participate from the moment they join, and all voices are respected in all discussions.
 Players come from many countries and backgrounds, and diversity of opinion and experience is respected and welcomed.
 As a symbol of its idealism (and a quirk of the time and place it originates from) Agora uses the Spivak pronoun system (e/em/eir/eirs) for all persons.

-When disagreement arises about the meaning of rules or result of an action, they are resolved through a system of judicial cases.
-Any player can initiate or volunteer to judge a case, and decisions are upheld or challenged based on how convincing the judge's arguments are.
-Such rulings supplement the rules to resolve issues fairly and keep all players on the same page.
-Notable judgments create a sort of common law for Agora, though they often become outdated by rule changes.

-Agora also takes itself relatively seriously compared to other nomics.
-Many players see it as a place to experiment with philosophy, political science, and group dynamics.
-Agora's relatively unique place as a nomic that both has existed continuously for decades and freely allows changes to even the most fundamental rules means it can be somewhat reserved about changes; yet large-scale changes can and do happen, often after considerable discussion and debate.

-On the other hand, Agorans tend not to be above silliness and having fun; some players will do things just to see what will happen, or to create unusual situations merely to observe the resulting chaos.
-Agora occasionally experiments with mechanics designed only to shake things up a bit (such as randomized rule changes, or offices whose only job is to try to repeal rules); and once went to war over an insult that Agorans were "a generally boring lot".
+History and idealism aside, Agora is a game, and we try to have fun together.
+It's also a warm and supportive community, consisting of both people who have been around for years and people who just joined.
+If this sounds like your idea of a good time, please come join us!

 </div>